rcaraway/HappyPath/README.md

 # HappyPath

-A series of tools intended to encourage rapid development and stability over flexibility.
+A series of tools for iOS Swift and Vapor backend intended to encourage rapid development and stability over flexibility.

 # HappyPath key tenants: